- Help Center

 - Reflect on your conversations.
 Were you answering the same questions over and over?
 Were meetings and 1:1s more of a catch-up than a look-ahead?
 Stakeholders, departments and teams all need unique context.
 Make sure the messages you share prioritize a specific reader and share only details they need.
 Try segmenting your audience and tailoring their updates.
 Consider sending pre-reads to key meetings and 1:1s so context is set and conversation can stay forward-looking.

 - Refine your communication channels.
-Was there a central resource stakeholders and employees could check for essential messages?
+Was there a central resource stakeholders and employees could check for internal messages?
 Did they know to check there?
 How often was it updated?
 Use consistency in channel and cadence so employees know where to find specific information.
 Communicate early via multiple channels (email, verbal, 1:1s, and newsletters) where info will be housed, how often employees should check it, and what exactly they will always find there.

 Companies that use effective communication are almost five times as likely to retain the best employees as those that don’t.
 This means it should be a priority in the coming year in order to keep your team strong and performing as one cohesive unit.